 Your values will essentially act as a strong part of your identity.

-After establishing a strong identity and defining a clear set of values, the next step for standing out as an agency is about figuring out your ‘where’.
+After establishing a strong identity and defining a clear set of values, the next step for standing out as an agency is about figuring out the ‘where’.

 Why is it essential to choose a specific platform?
 Well, you don’t want to keep waiting for a ship at the airport.
 Right?